-Highlights from other consignors include a Northwest Coast Chilkat blanket, Charles Loloma jewelry, paintings by Fred Kabotie, beadwork, quillwork and a varied assortment of high quality, collectible and historically significant Native American art.
+Highlights from other consignors include a Northwest Coast Chilkat blanket, Charles Loloma jewellery, paintings by Fred Kabotie, beadwork, quillwork and a varied assortment of high quality, collectible and historically significant Native American art.

-The illustrated auction catalogs for the sales will be available online for review and purchase in the weeks preceding the sales at www.bonhams.com.
+The illustrated auction catalogues for the sales will be available online for review and purchase in the weeks preceding the sales at www.bonhams.com.